-However, a hotel butler is not a chef, confessor, bartender, prostitute, stevedore, private secretary, nanny, dog walker, or a chambermaid—even though he or she may tidy your room, they are not responsible for cleaning it fully.
+However, a hotel butler is not a chef, confessor, bartender, stevedore, private secretary, nanny, dog walker, or a chambermaid.
+And even though he or she may tidy your room, they are not responsible for cleaning it fully.

 How much to tip your butler can depend on the number and quality of services provided, plus whether the butler worked for you exclusively or served multiple guests with the same service.

-It is considered standard, for a butler who provides good service, to tip five percent of the room rate.
+It is considered standard to tip a butler who provides good service 5 percent of the room rate.
 For example, if you stay at a place that costs $250 per night for four nights, the total room rate would be $1,000, and the butler's share would be $50.
 That said, how much you tip your butler is ultimately up to your discretion.

 It's fine to hand a cash tip directly to your butler, but it's even nicer if you put it in an envelope with a note of thanks.
-If he or she is not available when you check out, leave a sealed envelope with the butler's name on it at the front desk.
+If he or she is not available when you check out, leave a sealed envelope with the butler's name on it with the concierge (who also deserves a tip if she or he provides service that goes above and beyond) or staff at the front desk.